 Asia and Europe are now each other’s leading trade partners, with $1.5 trillion in merchandise trade , overtaking their respective trade relationships with the United States, according to a study produced at the initiative of the European Union, as the World Economic Forum (WEF) reported.
-As the WEF explains, mutual cross-regional connectivity between institutions and people have been made a priority, leading to the growth of the trade relationship.
+The WEF has made mutual cross-regional connectivity between institutions and people a priority, leading to the growth of the trade relationship, as explained by them.

 The bilateral economic relationship between China and Germany represents 25% of overall Asia-Europe trade.
 Almost one third of European goods shipped to Asia come from Germany ($202 billion), with China the leading purchaser.
 And Chinese exports to Europe go primarily to Germany, the Netherlands and the UK ($178 billion).

 Institutionally, relationships are deepening as 2019 has seen a new EU-Japan free trade agreement and the London Stock Exchange was host to a recent bond issue by the Asian Infrastructure Investment Bank (AIIB).